I've Been Everywhere: Other uses

-Kris Kristofferson also did an abbreviated version in the 1973 film Pat Garrett and Billy the Kid during his escape scene.
+Kris Kristofferson did an abbreviated version in the 1973 film Pat Garrett and Billy the Kid during his escape scene.
 In 1996, country singer Johnny Cash recorded and released his version on his second American Recordings album, Unchained.
-Cash's version of I’ve Been Everywhere was featured in Citgo commercials in 1999, featuring the tagline "You know me".
+Cash's version of "I've Been Everywhere" was featured in Citgo commercials in 1999, featuring the tagline "You know me".
 The song was also featured in season 2 of The Grim Adventures of Billy & Mandy and in Choice Hotels commercials from 2003 to 2009.
 In 2004, the Chicago Transit Authority used a version of the song, listing neighbourhoods and stops along the transit lines in two 30-second spots.
 In 2010, The Sports Network used a version of the song, listing cities and regions in the National Hockey League, to promote its coverage of trade deadline day.

 In October 2003, the publisher Rightsong Music BMI granted permission to Frank Loconto to write new lyrics and title for the 2004 presidential campaign of Bob Graham.
-Title: "I've Done Every Job, Man" commemorating the more than 300 'workdays' performed by Graham during his 30 plus years of public service to the people of Florida.
-The song recorded by Frank Loconto FXL Records was included in a promotional CD Bob Graham Charisma Album 2004.
+Titled "I've Done Every Job, Man", it commemorated the more than 300 'workdays' performed by Graham during his 30 plus years of public service to the people of Florida.
+The song, recorded by Loconto for FXL Records, was included on a promotional CD, Bob Graham Charisma Album 2004.

-Comic actor Rick Moranis wrote and recorded a parody version of the song, titled "I Never Go Nowhere" in his 2005 album, The Agoraphobic Cowboy.
+Comic actor Rick Moranis wrote and recorded a parody version of the song, titled "I Never Go Nowhere" on his 2005 album, The Agoraphobic Cowboy.